intuiface/capacitor-plugin-screenshot/README.md

 <service android:enabled="true" android:foregroundServiceType="mediaProjection" android:name="com.intuiface.plugins.screenshot.ScreenCaptureService" />
 ```

-The foreground service will ask you to cast your screen and this is mandatory to take screenshot with this plugin as we use the Media Projection API (https://developer.android.com/reference/android/media/projection/MediaProjection) of Android.
+The foreground service will ask you to cast your screen and this is mandatory to take screenshot with the `MediaProjection` API.